-Standards, amendments and interpretations to existing standards that are not yet effective and have not been early adopted by the Company in the 31 December 2020 financial statements:
+Standards, amendments and interpretations to existing standards that are not yet effective and have not been early adopted by the Company in the 31 December 2021 financial statements:

-There are a number of standards, amendments to standards, and interpretations which have been issued by the IASB that are effective in future accounting periods that the group has decided not to adopt early.
+There are a number of standards, amendments to standards, and interpretations which have been issued and are being subject to endorsement by UK Endorsement Board that are effective in future accounting periods that the group has decided not to adopt early.
 The following amendments are effective for the period beginning 1 January 2022:

-- Onerous Contracts Cost of Fulfilling a Contract (Amendments to IAS 37); - Property, Plant and Equipment: Proceeds before Intended Use (Amendments to IAS 16); - Annual Improvements to IFRS Standards 2018-2020 (Amendments to IFRS 1, IFRS 9, IFRS 16 and IAS 41); - References to Conceptual Framework (Amendments to IFRS 3).
+- Onerous Contracts Cost of Fulfilling a Contract (Amendments to IAS 37); - Property, Plant and Equipment: Proceeds before Intended Use (Amendments to IAS 16); - Annual Improvements to IFRS Standards 2018-2020 (Amendments to IFRS 1, IFRS 9, IFRS 16 and IAS 41); - References to Conceptual Framework (Amendments to IFRS 3). - Classification of Liabilities as Current or Non-current (Amendments to IAS 1) - IFRS17 Insurance contracts and amendments to IFRS 17 Insurance Contracts - Disclosure of Accounting Policies (Amendments to IAS 2 and IFRS Practice Statement 2) - Definition of Accounting Estimates (Amendments to IAS 8) - Deferred Tax related to Assets and Liabilities arising from a Single Transaction (Amendments to IAS 12)

-The Directors do not expect that their adoption will have a material impact on the financial statements of the company in future years.
+The Directors do not expect that their adoption will have a material impact on the financial statements of the Company in future years.